 Why are GCCs important?

-GCCs drive innovation, implement digital transformation strategies, and act as technology hubs for multinational corporations (MNCs), enabling cost-efficient scaling and global competitiveness.
+GCCs drive strategic innovation, implement digital transformation strategies, and act as technology hubs for multinational corporations (MNCs), enabling cost-efficient scaling and global competitiveness.

 What is the future outlook for GCCs in India?

 India’s GCC market is projected to reach $110 billion by 2030, with 2,400–2,550 centers employing 4.5M professionals.
-Tier-II cities like Coimbatore and Visakhapatnam will drive growth, while GCCs transition into global innovation hubs for AI, metaverse, and advanced analytics.
+Tier-II cities like Coimbatore and Visakhapatnam will drive continued growth, while GCCs transition into global innovation hubs for AI, metaverse, and advanced analytics.